Sweet November (song)

-"Sweet November" is a number-one R&B single by group Troop, written by Babyface.
-The hit song spent one week at number one on the US R&B chart and peaked at fifty-eight on the Billboard Hot 100.
+"Sweet November" is a number-one R&B single originally recorded by group The Deele and later covered by group Troop, written by Babyface.
+Troop's cover spent one week at number one on the US R&B chart and peaked at fifty-eight on the Billboard Hot 100.

-The song was originally recorded by The Deele, which included Babyface at the time, and released in 1985 as a part of the album Material Thangz.
+The Deele, which included Babyface at the time, released the original version in 1985 as a part of the album Material Thangz.